 Rule Change: Completed

-On 15 November 2018 the Australian Energy Market Commission made a rule to help customers who are having trouble paying their bills due to hardship.
+On 15 November 2018 the Australian Energy Market Commission (AEMC) made a rule to help customers who are having trouble paying their bills due to hardship.
 The rule aims to improve retailers’ hardship policies so customers can better understand their rights and get the help they need to pay their power bills.

-The rule requires the Australian Energy Regulator to develop Hardship Guidelines that include consistent and specific statements that retailers must include in their hardship policies.
+The rule requires the Australian Energy Regulator (AER) to develop Hardship Guidelines that include consistent and specific statements that retailers must include in their hardship policies.
 The aim of these statements is to provide guidance to customers (and their advocates) on their rights under the hardship policy, while also allowing retailers flexibility in how they develop their hardship programs to meet their customers' needs.

 The AER must have the Hardship Guidelines in place by 1 April 2019.
 Retailers will then have two months to submit their updated policies to the AER for approval.
 The new policies must be approved and implemented by no later than 1 October 2019.